I'm often asked... What are the best things to do in Japan?

 Located next to Osaka bay, Osaka Aquarium Kaiyukan is one of the world's largest aquariums, and home to the gargantuan whale shark.

 The best way to experience this incredible place is to make your way to the top level and then slowly make your way down to the ground floor.
-The interior is designed as a walk way that spirals down around the huge tanks that house an incredibly array of sealife.
+The interior is designed as a walkway that spirals down around the huge tanks that house an incredible array of sealife.

-Come for feeding time to meet penguins, dolphins, sea lions... and thousands more specimens from across the Pacific.
+Come for feeding time to meet penguins, dolphins, sea lions up close, and thousands more specimens from across the Pacific.

 Securing tickets to the famous sumo wrestling tournaments in Japan comes in at number three.
 The national sumo tournament is held only 6 times a year and tickets sell out quickly.
 To be sure of a seat you'll need to book your tickets in advance.

-Read Our Guide: to Visiting A Sumo Tournament for top tips to make the most of your time there.
+Read My Guide: to Visiting A Sumo Tournament for top tips to make the most of your time there.

 1. Watching Baseball at Koshien Stadium, Kobe

-Going to a baseball game has, by far, been the most popular activity among The Real Japan community during 2019.
+Going to a baseball game has, by far, been the most popular activity among The Real Japan community.
 And out of all the venues available, going to see the Hanshin Tigers at their home stadium of Koshien has topped the league.

-Read Our Guide: to Going To A Baseball Game in Japan for top tips to make the most of your time there.
+Read My Guide: to Going To A Baseball Game in Japan for top tips to make the most of your time there.

 What's Missing For You?